riatlabs/cdc-badge/docs/design-choices.md

 - battery voltage (V<sub>BAT</sub>) = 3V (the lowest we will allow is 3.3V, but
   calculating with 3V in case we start with a depleted battery)

-The cheapest and most available 2.2 mH inductor within this specification turned out to be the [SL0420-2R2M](https://wmsc.lcsc.com/wmsc/upload/file/pdf/v2/C22463806.pdf).
+One of cheapest and most available 2.2 uH inductors within this specification turned out to be the [TECHFUSE SL0420-2R2M](https://wmsc.lcsc.com/wmsc/upload/file/pdf/v2/C22463806.pdf).
 It actually has a 5A saturation current.
 This affords us a big safety margin and allows testing higher capacity LiPos.